espruino/EspruinoDocs/tutorials/Heater Controller.md

 Introduction
 -----------

-There are plenty of times that you might need to control the temperature in something:
+There are plenty of times that you might need to control the temperature in something.
+Just a few are:

 * Homebrew
 * Germinating Plants
+* Fancy 'sous-vide' cooking
+* Heating your house

+and so on...

+Here we'll show you a very quick, easy way to control the temperature of something.
+There are plenty of other ways (especially if you have more control over your heater than just On or Off), but this is a good starting point.

 You'll Need